Lord Nandi or Nandeeshwara was a great devotee and also a guardian in the abode of God Shiva.

 Listening to those words, Shilada trembled and started to cry about his child’s life.
 Nandi came to his father and asked about his distress.
 Shilada replied about his conversation with the sages and said that you will not live more than a year.

-Nandi told to his father not to worry and reminded him that he was a gift from the mighty God Shiva and also said that he will perform penance to great God Shiva.
+Nandi told to his father not to worry and reminded him that he was a gift from the mighty God Shiva and also said that he will perform penance to the great God Shiva.

-Then Shilada replied, it was not an easy feat to perform penance to the supreme God as it may take several years to have his presence.
+Then Shilada replied, that it was not an easy feat to perform penance to the supreme God as it may take several years to have his presence.

 Then Nandi replied, it does not matter how many years you perform a penance, but how much you are dedicated.
 Listening to these words Shilada admired his son’s faith in God Shiva and blessed him to perform the penance.

-Nandi started to meditate on the SadaShiva (the form with five faces and ten arms) with a great determination, the sight of that spiritual meditation is an exceptional feat for a boy who was seven years old.
+Nandi started to meditate on the SadaShiva (the form with five faces and ten arms) with great determination, the sight of that spiritual meditation is an exceptional feat for a boy who was seven years old.
 Shiva who was delighted by the Nandi’s devotion appeared before him along with goddess Parvati and said O Nandi, I am pleased with your penance, I am here now, tell me what is your desire?

 Seeing the Supreme God and Goddess, Nandi fell prostrate at their feet.
 The Almighty, the destroyer of distress, lifted Nandi with his hands and blessed the child with all the mighty powers, Goddess Parvati also blessed the child with her divine touch.